-Guessing who the next actor to play James Bond is always a fun pastime, but with Daniel Craig taking his final bow as James Bond with No Time to Die, speculation has been rampant over who may don the tuxedo next.
+Guessing who the next actor to play James Bond is always a fun pastime, but with Daniel Craig taking his final bow, speculation has been rampant over who may don the tuxedo next.

 Of course, there has been no announcement as to who will be the next James Bond, or who is even under official consideration at this point.
 It’s all rumors and wishful thinking.
 In that spirit, if I could throw my two cents into the conversation, how about The Green Knight star Dev Patel?

 Whoever may be the next James Bond, don't expect to hear any news until 2022.
 In an interview with BBC Radio 4, Bond producer Barbara Broccoli said "We're not thinking about it at all.
 We want Daniel to have his time of celebration.
 Next year we'll start thinking about the future."

 Michael Balderston is a DC-based entertainment and assistant managing editor for What to Watch, who has previously written about the TV and movies with TV Technology, Awards Circuit and regional publications.
 Spending most of his time watching new movies at the theater or classics on TCM, some of Michael's favorite movies include Casablanca, Moulin Rouge!, Silence of the Lambs, Children of Men, One Flew Over the Cuckoos Nest and Star Wars.
 On the TV side he enjoys Peaky Blinders, The Marvelous Mrs. Maisel, Saturday Night Live, Only Murders in the Building and is always up for a Seinfeld rerun.

 Get the latest updates, reviews and unmissable series to watch and more!